Carine-Tan/Carine-Tan.github.io/index.md

 My Experience: The ideas didn't come all at once when I started on this Project.
 In actual fact, I started without a storyline.
 Things were in bits and pieces, yet God creatively put all these bits together, making it flow logically with none of my efforts and time put in go to waste. **YESHUA Is Good All The Time!**

+Lament Before Presentation: Stop foretelling my presentation content, they are meant to be unique.
+Ugghh!

 Alias: 'The Most God's Ideas!'

 [Blueprints](/images/Capstone2_Blueprint.JPG)